eggheads/eggdrop/doc/sphinx_source/install/install.rst

      Note that you must use full path for every file to be correctly installed.

-     [The following is performed from the directory installed above.]

 5. Since version 1.8, Eggdrop can use SSL to protect botnet links.
 If you intend on protecting botnet traffic between Eggdrops, you must generate SSL certificates by running::

         make sslcert